 - clear Raptors and Krugs to reach level 4 (but in Patch 7.1 this is going to be difficult if you are at half health or less and Smite is on cooldown).

 Optimal Patch 7.1 route for Shyvana: Red Buff - Wolves* - Gromp - Blue Buff* (where * shows the camps you will Smite).
-With this route, you start Q - Shyvana can take Red Buff quickly and safely when she has a point in Q. We leave Blue Buff until level 3, when you should have W and E abilities as well, which help to take that camp more quickly and safely because Blue Sentinel dies fast to magic damage.
+With this route, you start Q - Shyvana can take Red Buff quickly and safely when she has a point in Q, kiting the camp a little to reduce damage taken.
+We leave Blue Buff until level 3, when you should have W and E abilities as well, which help to take that camp more quickly and safely because Blue Sentinel dies fast to magic damage.
 This route gives you the fastest first clear, because Red Buff grants additional on-hit damage, and it's also a safe route because you will be healing up from Red Buff.
 Note you are smiting the second and fourth camps now.
 The smite on Red Buff is unnecessary (unless it is being contested at level 1), you take that camp fast enough with just Q if you also have a leash.
-You can heal up some with health potions, nothing wrong with drinking both at level 1.
+You can heal up some with your health potion, nothing wrong with drinking a charge at level 1.
 Now that Shyvana's W does less damage, it's better to use your first smite on the Wolves camp.

 Alternative Season 7 route: Wolves* - Blue Buff - Gromp - Red Buff* (or start at Blue Buff if you have a leash, to put your laners closer to their lane - and maybe don't smite it if you have a leash).
 If you have no leash, starting at Wolves gives you some bonus XP, and Shyvana starting W can take the camp fairly fast solo at level 1 with smite.
 Take E as your second ability to help with Blue Buff.
 You will have level 3, and the Q ability, in time to take down Red Buff.
 This route shows no Smite on your third camp because you take the first camps so fast that your Smite shouldn't yet be up in time for the third camp.
 You are dangerously low on health as you approach the Red Buff camp (before smiting it), so be careful there: the enemy jungler could be invading you at your Red Buff and you could die to one hit.